-As noted above, the applicable financial reporting framework for micro companies does not require directors to disclose, in the financial statements, any identified material uncertainties that may cast significant doubt about the entity's ability to continue to adopt the going concern basis of accounting.
-The CA 2014 does not prevent the directors from including disclosures over and above the minimum required by the MCR.
 Where, in the auditor's judgement, based on the audit evidence obtained, a material uncertainty exists such that the auditor concludes that appropriate disclosure of the nature and implications of the uncertainty is necessary for the financial statements not to be misleading the auditor assesses the adequacy of any disclosures made.

-Where the directors have made adequate disclosure about an identified material uncertainty in the financial statements and the auditor agrees with the use of the going concern basis of preparation, the auditor's report is unmodified and refers to the relevant disclosure note in the financial statements and makes the statement required by ISA (Ireland) 570 paragraph 22, that these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the entity's ability to continue as a going concern and that the auditor's opinion is not modified in respect of the matter.
+Where the directors have made adequate disclosure about an identified material uncertainty in the financial statements and the auditor agrees with the use of the going concern basis of preparation, the auditor's report is unmodified and, in a section under the heading "Material Uncertainty Related to Going Concern" refers to the relevant disclosure note in the financial statements and makes the statement required by ISA (Ireland) 570 paragraph 22, that these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the entity's ability to continue as a going concern and that the auditor's opinion is not modified in respect of the matter.

-In circumstances where a material uncertainty has been identified, and the auditor concludes that the directors have not made adequate disclosure in that regard in the financial statements and that the financial statements as a whole are misleading as described in ISA (Ireland) 570, paragraphs 18(b) and 19, the auditor expresses a qualified or adverse opinion as appropriate in accordance with ISA (Ireland) 570, paragraph 23.
+In circumstances where a material uncertainty has been identified, and the auditor concludes that the directors have not made an appropriate disclosure in that regard in the financial statements and that the financial statements as a whole are misleading as described in ISA (Ireland) 570, paragraph 9-2 (b), the auditor expresses a qualified or adverse opinion as appropriate in accordance with ISA (Ireland) 570, paragraph 23.
+In addition, the auditor should state, in the Basis for Qualified/Adverse Opinion section of the auditor's report, that a material uncertainty exists that may cast significant doubt on the entity's ability to continue as a going concern and that the financial statements do not disclose this matter.

-4. Directors' report
+4.Directors' report